 Currently I am working full time as a part of a multidisciplinary team providing hospice care for patients and their families.

-As a writer, I use the credentials that I have earned, combined with my human experiences, my mistakes, my hopes, my frailties, and at times my knowledge, in the hopes that people will identify with what I write and gain some kind of insight that they can use for their own lives.
+As a writer, I use the credentials that I have earned, combined with my human experiences, my mistakes, hopes, frailties, and at times my knowledge, in the hopes that people will identify with what I write and gain some kind of insight that they can use for their own lives.

-I also write because it is the easiest way for me to communicate, and I want to talk to and connect with people.
+I write because it is the easiest way for me to communicate, and I want to talk to and connect with people.

 Dallas McGlinn, MA, LMSW

 Social Worker/Counselor/Compliance Specialist/Administrator/Consultant/Writer/Blogger, and Community Activist